raider773/MercadoLibre_Challenge/README.md

     * SPENT_ML: Dinero gastado en ML.
     * RECENCY_ML: Fecha de la ultimo compra en ML.
     * FREQUENCY_ML: Cantidad de días que realizó compras.

+In 0_RESUMEN.ipynb is a brief explanation on how i aproached this problem.
+Papers regarding Entity embeddings and Self-organazing-Maps are atached to the project